 Paint's Light Reflectance Value

 Design professionals use the Light Reflectance Value (LRV) to understand how much visible and usable light is reflected from a surface, in all directions.
 It's a bit confusing because colors have an LRV regardless of the paint finish (more research needed).
-Interior colors typically have an LRV of 50 percent of higher, especially when you're trying to brighten up a room with minimal or no sunlight.
+Interior colors typically have an LRV of 50 percent or higher, especially when you're trying to brighten up a room with minimal or no sunlight.

 For those who want to learn more about the LRV of paint colors, you need to visit Lori Sawaya's website.
 There's an entire article on Light Reflectance Value which is where I found the wonderful LRV scale above.
 There's an abundance of painting tips to help you pick the right paint colors and finishes for your home.

-How Paint Finishes Affect the Color We See
+Paint Finishes Affect How We See Color

 - Hiding imperfections in your home's walls and trim is easier with the right paint finish.

-- Durability increases with paint finishes that are glossy because they contain a higher ratio of adhesive binder that solidifies into a solid surface.
+- Durability increases with finishes that are glossy because they contain a higher ratio of adhesive binder that solidifies into a solid surface.

 A paint's sheen or gloss level is usually chosen based on the requirements for durability.
 The higher gloss a paint is, the harder the finish.
-Harder paint finishes are better at withstanding wear and tear.
+Harder finishes are better at withstanding wear and tear.
 At the other end of the spectrum are flat paints.
 The surface of flat paint is more porous so it can trap dirt and be more difficult to clean.

-How Many Types of Paint Finishes are There?
+How Many Paint Finishes are There?

-- High gloss paint finishes – offer the highest sheen and the hardest finish making them easy to clean.
+- High gloss paint – offer the highest sheen and the hardest finish making them easy to clean.
 At the same time they reflect light and reveal every surface imperfection making them difficult to apply well (hint: leave this paint to the pros).
 High gloss paint is good for areas exposed to heavy traffic and prone to fingerprints.
 High gloss paints are also good for accent trim you want to make pop.

 - Semi-gloss paints – are less reflective than high-gloss paints and offer good resistance to stains.
 They're a good choice with small children, e.g. for hallways and playrooms.

-- Matte finish paint – is non-reflective which allows them to conceal surface imperfections better than other paints.
+- Matte paint finish – is non-reflective which allows them to conceal surface imperfections better than other paints.